Michael-Malania/invoices-management/README.md

 > Note: You can use the tests located in the `main` folder of each service to verify the project

+Additionally, you need to install RabbitMQ.
+Please refer to the <a href="https://www.rabbitmq.com/docs/download">official RabbitMQ website</a> for installation instructions specific to your operating system.

 ## Docker

 Invoices Management System is very easy to install and deploy in a Docker container.